 Happy Mother’s Day: On Being a Mother

-In April of 2009, Oprah featured an episode on mothering that ran so counter to my personal experience, I felt the need to write about how I understood mothering.
-Today, as we celebrate our mothers and are thankful for the chance to be mothers, I share it again with you.
-(The original posting of this blog entry yielded over 70 comments!
-Clearly the most popular blog entry in our history, so far.)
+Years ago, Oprah featured an episode on mothering that ran so counter to my personal experience, I felt the need to write about how I understood mothering.
+As we celebrate our mothers and are thankful for the chance to be mothers, I share it again with you.

-Oprah featured moms on her show a couple weeks ago.
+Oprah featured moms on her show.
 The two “experts” who “wrote the book” were bubbly, sharp, blond business-type women who wore chic outfits that had never seen spit up or spaghetti sauce stains.
 They rallied the audience into a frenzy of confessions about motherhood which variously decried the hardships of this “first order of creation” occupations.

 “I hate the fluids of babies: pee, spit up, spilt milk, snot.”